jetemi/Exam-prep/dbms II.md

     *   **Conflict resolution:** It detects and resolves conflicts between concurrent transactions, such as read-write conflicts, write-write conflicts, etc., to maintain data consistency.
     *   **Transaction management:** It manages transaction lifecycle (start, commit, rollback), including allocating resources, tracking transaction status, and handling commit and rollback operations.

-*   **Why is its activity important to concurrency control?** The scheduler is **critical for concurrency control** because:
-    *   **Enforces consistency:**  Without a scheduler, concurrent transactions could access and modify data in an uncontrolled manner, leading to data inconsistencies, lost updates, incorrect retrievals, and other concurrency problems.
+*   **Why is its activity important to concurrency control?** The scheduler is **critical for concurrency control** because without a scheduler, concurrent transactions could access and modify data in an uncontrolled manner, leading to data inconsistencies, lost updates, incorrect retrievals, and other concurrency problems.
-    *   **Maintains data integrity:** By ensuring serializability, the scheduler prevents transactions from interfering with each other and maintains the integrity and correctness of the database.
-    *   **Optimizes concurrency:** The scheduler allows for concurrent execution of transactions, improving system performance and throughput while still guaranteeing data consistency through serializability.
-    *   **Manages resources:** The scheduler manages database resources (like locks, buffers) efficiently to support concurrent transaction execution.

-**In essence, the scheduler is the traffic controller for concurrent transactions in a DBMS, ensuring that they run efficiently and correctly without compromising data integrity.**

 **4c.
 What is a lock, and how, in general, does it work?
 [3 Marks]**

-**Answer:**

 *   **What is a Lock?** In database concurrency control, a lock is a **mechanism used to control access to database resources (like data items, records, tables, pages) by concurrent transactions**.
 It prevents multiple transactions from accessing and modifying the same data simultaneously in a way that could lead to data inconsistency.